remmerw/grid/README.md

 ## Grid

-The **Grid** is a small library which contains small memory functionality.
+The **Grid** is a tiny library which contains memory and file functionality.

 ## Integration